srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ## Advanced Lane Finding Project

-This project involves building a image processing pipeline to detect road lanes form a center dash caemra of a vehicle.
+This project involves building a image processing pipeline to detect road lanes form a center dash camera of a vehicle.
 In order to sucessfully detect the road lanes, the following steps are performed

 - Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 - Apply a distortion correction to raw images.